 Users have created forums and organization websites using Drupal.
 Some people have even created platforms for social networking using Drupal.
 As it is open-source, Drupal undergoes constant change and brings improvement.
 Therefore, there are people who are actively contributing to this tool.
 You have a great choice to customize, and the interface is quite simple to use.
 In case you get stuck, you get a support from the team.

 There are versions for Drupal and the most recent is seventh release to the Drupal series.
 The recent one is believed to be made simpler and built to support complex functions.

 The support for Content Management System with Expression Engine is rich in terms of functionality.
-User would get hands on templates with the free version.
-User can get numbers on website traffic generated.
+The user would get hands on templates with the free version.
+The user can get numbers on website traffic generated.
 If the user wanted to create a forum for discussion and interaction, it would be possible using Expression Engine, because it has certain modules that are already built-in to support that type of websites.
-Similarly, you can create webpage to sell products.
+Similarly, you can create the web pages to sell products.

 Add-ons that are available with Expression Engine are far lesser than those available with WordPress.
 You have to pay for more add-ons.
 If money is not your concern, and content management is your priority, then you should try Expression Engine.